BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Adapters.ACS.SMS/README.md

-# Azure Communication Services SMS Adapter for Bot Builder v4 .NET SDK
+# Azure Communication Services SMS Adapter Component for Bot Framework Composer / Bot Framework SDK

-> **Important!!!** ACS is in preview, and creation of phone numbers is restricted depending on subscriptions and consumption plans.
+> **Important!** ACS is in preview, and creation of phone numbers is restricted depending on subscriptions and consumption plans.
 The phone number creation of this readme is first so that you can confirm whether you are able to create phone numbers in order to proceed with the usage of this adapter.
 If that feature is not available to your subscription and you don’t already have a Communication Services resource with a phone number, you won’t be able to test this path until the Azure Communication Services team enables it.

 ## Description

-This is part of the [Bot Builder Community Extensions](https://github.com/botbuildercommunity) project which contains various pieces of middleware, recognizers and other components for use with the Bot Builder .NET SDK v4.
+This is part of the [Bot Builder Community](https://github.com/botbuildercommunity) project which contains Bot Framework Components and other projects / packages for use with Bot Framework Composer and the Bot Builder .NET SDK v4.

 The Azure Communication Services SMS Adapter allows you to add an additional endpoint to your bot for SMS via Azure Communication Services.
 The adapter can be used in conjunction with other channels meaning, for example, you can have a bot exposed on out of the box channels such as Facebook and Teams, but also via Azure Communication Services SMS.